Hamsik's Chinese Super League move postponed

-However, Napoli have called a halt to the deal, blaming a problem with the agreed "payment methods", although they do not specify with which club in China they have been negotiating.
+However, Napoli called a halt to the deal, blaming a problem with the agreed "payment methods", although it did not specify with which club in China it has been negotiating.

-Napoli head coach Carlo Ancelotti confirmed last week that Hamsik had asked to leave Napoli after 12 years at the club.
+Napoli manager Carlo Ancelotti confirmed last week that Hamsik had asked to leave Napoli after 12 years at the club.

 Club president Aurelio De Laurentiis said of the club's record goalscorer: "I have told Hamsik that this is his home.
 Even if he wants to come back, we'll be happy to welcome him back.